 3. Produce the proof of work according to the Proof of Work section.

-4. Generate n_queries queries in the eval_domain_size according to the Generating Queries section.
+4. Generate n_queries queries and the associated queried points points in the eval_domain_size according to the Generating Queries section.

 fri_verify_initial(queries, fri_commitment, decommitment).
 Takes the FRI queries, the FRI commitments (each layer's committed polynomial), as well as the evaluation points and their associated evaluations of the first layer (in decommitment).